keyagarg/Occultation_Script_Generation_Python/README.md

 This works with command prompt and linux terminals.
 You will need script_generation_GUI.py and script_generation_func.py in the same folder.

 ## Navigation
 Upload raw events.txt file by clicking on the Upload events.txt button in the top left corner.
 This file **must** be named according to YYYYMMDD_events.txt as it infers the day from the file name.
+The file is created from the events page of Occult4

 If pre and post files are in different locations, use the browse buttons to set their locations.
 If you want the script to save in a different location, you can set that via the respective browse button as well.
 By default, the script will save in the same folder as the python files.